rojo-rbx/rojo.space/docs/headless-api.md

 ## Accessing the API

-Plugins and command bar all share the same environment, which allows us to expose the API through a ModuleScript located at `game.Rojo`.
+Plugins and command bar all share the same module cache, which allows us to expose the API through a ModuleScript located at `game.Rojo`.
 Using the name `"Rojo"` is easy to remember and follows branding.
 Once you've required Rojo, the API will be located at `Rojo.API`.
 For example:

 ```Lua
 local Rojo = require(game.Rojo)